 Françoise Meunier, European Initiative on Ending Discrimination Against Cancer Survivors, hoped for the "right to be forgotten" to be made mandatory in law.
-This means that five years after the end of treatment for a disease, including cardiovascular disease, insurance policies would "forget" about the disease and treat recovered patients the same as healthy applicants.
+This means that five years after the end of treatment for a cancer, insurance policies would "forget"

+about the disease and treat recovered patients the same as healthy applicants.
+She noted that comparable legal protections could also be helpful, and should be explored, for other conditions such as cardiovascular disease.

 Following the comments about alcohol, she added "I'm amazed we haven't talked about tobacco.
 I don't know any other legally available product killing as many people as tobacco."